EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 *Picture of directory setup coming soon*

 Then, open the Object_detection_picamera.py script in a text editor.
 Go to the line where MODEL_NAME is set and change the string to match the name of the new model folder.
 Then, on the line where PATH_TO_LABELS is set, change the name of the labelmap file to match the new label map.
+Change the NUM_CLASSES variable to the number of classes your model can identify.

 *Picture of modified script coming soon*